DriftBossGameOrg/driftbossgame.org/readme.md

 ## 🌟 Overview
 **Drift Boss** is a browser-based drifting game where players navigate an endless floating road using intuitive one-touch controls.
 Released in December 2019, this minimalist yet challenging arcade-style game tests reflexes and precision as you avoid falling into the abyss while collecting coins to unlock vehicles like trucks, taxis, and police cars.
-Compatible with both desktop and mobile browsers, it combines retro aesthetics with modern gameplay mechanics:cite[1].
+Compatible with both desktop and mobile browsers, it combines retro aesthetics with modern gameplay mechanics.

 Play Now: [DriftBoss](http://driftbossgame.org/)